jssasan/ARIMA-Time-Serie-Analysis-of-SandP-Housing-Price-Index/README.md

 3. Basic_Overall_Graphs.R - Generates timeseries plot for all the cities.

 4. AutoARIMA.R -
   a.
 In this script, Stationarity of timeseries have been check using Stationarity test such as shapiro Test; Dickey-Fuller Test; Kwiatkowski-Phillips-Schmidt-Shin (KPSS) test; ACF- PACF Test.
 This also tells the order of differencing required for each TS.
   b. autoarima function is used, predicitons were generated too.

-5.ARIMA_Model_Testing_and_Fitting.R - Here, ARIMA model is tested on different values of P-D-Q for each timeseries.
+5. ARIMA_Model_Testing_and_Fitting.R - Here, ARIMA model is tested on different values of P-D-Q for each timeseries.
 Models were fitted on the best performing orders of P-D-Q.

 6. ARIMA_Model_Diagnostic_Checks.R - Diagnostic checks (Ljung-Box Test, qqNorm Test) are performed on the fitted models.